 3. Chuck it

-Chuck away all your stained, rubbish looking, ill fitting clothes (except for one painting/ gardening set for you and a few such sets for the kids) Stained clothes look awful look awful and do you no favours.
+Chuck away all your stained, rubbish looking, ill fitting clothes (except for one painting/ gardening set for you and a few such sets for the kids) Stained clothes look awful and do you no favours.
 Be ruthless.
-Wear your good stuff regularly before they outgrow it and yours is too dated.
+Wear your good stuff regularly.

 Hairdressers can cost a fortune, but often we just stick with who we know, no matter how pricey.
 Be brave and venture off the high street.
 Doing this saved me £30 on highlights!
 The only difference between the hairdressers was one paid far less rent so could keep her prices down.
 Another option is to call around a few mobile hairdressers and query prices.
 Lack of overheads often result in big discounts.
 Ask friends for recommendations.